lynchlee/opentsdb-plugins/README.md

 and the other is for the tsdata's binary data.

-The plain text's topic name can be configured with property `em.kafka.text.topic` and it's partition number is configured with property `em.kafka.text.topic.partition`.
+The plain text's topic name can be configured with property `em.kafka.text.topic` and it's partition number is configured with property `em.kafka.text.topic.partitions`.

-The tsdata's topic name is configured with property `em.kafka.tsdata.topic` and `em.kafka.tsdata.topic.partiton`
+The tsdata's topic name is configured with property `em.kafka.tsdata.topic` and `em.kafka.tsdata.topic.partitions`

 Note: the topic name property has no default value, so if there is no such property provided, then this plugin will not fetch any data from kafka but just quite.